DominiqueNix/task-manager/README.md

 ### User Story
 ##### As a user, I want to:
-      1.Create an account using a third party provider
+      1. Create an account using a third party provider
       2. View my current tasks and projects
       3. Add, update, and delete projects
       4. Add, update, and delete tasks